India Allen

-India Allen (born India Juliana Orban on June 1, 1965, in Portsmouth, Virginia) is an American actress and model.
-Allen appeared as a centerfold in the December 1987 issue of Playboy magazine and was subsequently named Playmate of the Year in 1988.
+India Allen (born 1965) is an American actress and model.
+Allen appeared as a centerfold in the December 1987 issue of Playboy magazine and was Playmate of the Year in 1988.

 Career

 Allen was initially encouraged by her mother when she turned eighteen to pursue modeling and to try out for Playboy, but she was not interested.
 The suggestion came up again a few years later when her casting agent sent her to do a small role in a short film parody of Beverly Hills Cop II, in a role as a Playmate in the Playboy Mansion West scene.
 On the set of the film, Allen met Monique St. Pierre, Playboy's Playmate of the Year in 1979.
 Allen was surprised when one of the film's producers mentioned that St. Pierre was a Playmate and the two became friends.
 After looking through Allen's portfolio of modeling assignments, St. Pierre took her to Playboy's West Coast photo studios on Sunset Boulevard for test shots.

 After her first pictorial, Allen continued to act and also appeared in a series of Playboy videos.